mitra42/webForth/DESIGN.md

 This system is based on C.H.
 Ting's eForth,
-I primarily used the version of eForth in "Zen and Forth", but it has a not insignificant number of bugs, some of the bugs are fixed in the `v5` version, and others in the version ported to `staapl`, so I've picked and chosen and flagged the errors with "ERRATA" in the code.
+I primarily used the version of eForth in "Zen and Forth", but it has a not insignificant number of bugs, some bugs are fixed in the `v5` version, and others in the version ported to `staapl`, so I've picked and chosen and flagged the errors with "ERRATA" in the code.

 The code is then extended so that it meets the Forth2012 Standard, or more specifically - since that standard has lots of ambiguity, to pass the "core" parts of the Hayes test suite.
-Mostly this is compatable with eForth except for:
+Mostly this is compatible with eForth except for:

 * Some USER variables are now unused, and removed
 * `CHARS` emits characters in eForth and is a multiplier in Forth2012